prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Whether to use the external labels as selectors for the remote read endpoint.</p>
+<p>filterExternalLabels defines whether to use the external labels as selectors for the remote read endpoint.</p>
 <p>It requires Prometheus &gt;= v2.34.0.</p>
 </td>
 </tr>